jstormes/bootstrap/README.md

 #### In the *.config.php

-To enable the Tootstrap styled menu
+To enable the Bootstrap styled menu

 ```
    'jstormes' => array(